Your prostate health is important to your overall quality of life.

-Some of these side effects include erectile dysfunction, urinary incontinence, and a lesser quality of life.
+Some of these side effects include erectile dysfunction, urinary incontinence, and a decreased quality of sexual life.
 In other cases, surgery may not even be necessary.
 If you’re an older man with a slowly growing prostate cancer, surgery might not be needed.

 If non-invasive procedures are not an option, then you may have more invasive surgery.
 The most common invasive surgery is transurethral resection of the prostate or TURP.